valeriansaliou/node-sales-tax/README.md

 var brazilHasSalesTax = SalesTax.hasSalesTax("BR")  // brazilHasSalesTax === true
 var hongKongHasSalesTax = SalesTax.hasSalesTax("HK")  // hongKongHasSalesTax === false
 ```

+**Notice: this method is origin-neutral.
+It means it return values regardless of your configured tax origin country.**

 ### :white_check_mark: Check if a state has sales tax (in a country)